johannesponader/BGE-Roadmap/Roadmap.md

 - No plain content in html
   - every string comes from a language file/api
   - changes in the content without code changes
-- Styleguid for the angular app
+- styleguide for the angular app
   - modulare app
 - documentation
 - more directives and services -> thin controller